Travel and Mobility · Operations & Throughput

 Frequently asked questions

-What does it cost to automate hr employee support for a airlines company?+
+What does it cost to automate HR employee support for airlines teams?+

 A thin-slice deployment in 2-week sprint after Discovery, with real airlines data and real reviewers.
 The full Build phase runs 6-10 weeks.
 By day 90, case resolution time, HR tickets per employee, policy accuracy, and employee satisfaction is instrumented, the team has a baseline, and leadership has the data needed to decide on expansion into adjacent airlines workflows.